-Fig. 4: Error convergence curve for stochastic gradient descent with and without momentum for a fixed learning rate of 0.01, 800 epochs and mini batch size of 20.
+Fig. 4: Error convergence curve for stochastic GD with and without momentum for a fixed learning rate of 0.01, 800 epochs and mini batch size of 20.
 Note the y-axis is on a logarithmic scale

 Code used to produce the plots for section 3.1 in Generic_codes_solver/: